Fighting Anti-Semitism: #Jew4ADay

-2. Educate individuals on the definition, identification, and prevention of Anti-Semitism, while having individuals pledge to commit taking action towards it.
-As Anti-Semitism and Holocaust Denial continues to rise.
-SSI designated the day of Monday, April 20th of 2020, which is Holocaust and Heroism Remembrance Day in Israel, and also close to the date of the final battle of the Warsaw Ghetto Uprising (April 19), symbolizing Jewish people standing up to resist to anti-Semitic forces.
+2. Educate individuals on the definition, identification, and prevention of antisemitism, while having individuals pledge to commit taking action towards it.
+As antisemitism and Holocaust Denial continues to rise.
+SSI designated the day of Thursday, April 28th of 2022, which is Holocaust and Heroism Remembrance Day in Israel, and also close to the date of the final battle of the Warsaw Ghetto Uprising (April 19), symbolizing Jewish people standing up to resist to antisemitic forces.

 This day was chosen as the designated day to host this national campaign across campuses.
 Students from across the country will gather at the main areas of their campuses to show their Jewish peers that they stand in solidarity with them, and understand what it means to be “you,” a “Jew,” for that day. |